 Honoring Our Small Business Champion Organizations

-We have enabled 100,000 small business sellers to meet with government and major corporate buyers resulting in billions of dollars in contracts.
+We have enabled 125,000 small business sellers to meet with government and major corporate buyers resulting in over one billion dollars in contracts.

 Clearly, it is time to honor those organizations that have led the support in their industries.
 We recently presented awards to these remarkable corporations and agencies for their support of small business and their commitment to diversity.
 Our champions included:

 - HP Enterprise - Technology

 - Southern California Edison - Utilities

 - CA Department of General Services - Government